the-deep-learners/deep-learning-illustrated/installation/step_by_step_MacOSX_install.md

 1. Install CUDA and cuDNN, e.g., per the **Installing CUDA Toolkit** and **Installing cuDNN** sections of [this blog post](https://hackernoon.com/launch-a-gpu-backed-google-compute-engine-instance-and-setup-tensorflow-keras-and-jupyter-902369ed5272) (this step may be tricky if you're relatively new to working with the Unix command line)
 2. In the `deep-learning-illustrated/installation/docker-stack-scripts` directory:
 	* run `chmod 777 jupyter_notebook_config.py start*.sh`
-3. Replace step eight of my **Install** section above with `sudo docker build -f Dockerfile-gpu -t tfll-gpu-stack .`
+3. Replace step eight of my **Install** section above with `sudo docker build -f Dockerfile-gpu -t dli-gpu-stack .`
-4. Replace step nine with `sudo nvidia-docker run -v ~/deep-learning-illustrated:/home/jovyan/work -it --rm -p 8888:8888 tfll-gpu-stack`
+4. Replace step nine with `sudo nvidia-docker run -v $(pwd):/home/jovyan/work -it --rm -p 8888:8888 dli-gpu-stack`